atch2203/blog/src/content/blog/bonk4cash.md

 Playing around with the application, it seems that there are a few main functionalities:
 - registering as a new user with only alphanumeric characters in the username
 - sending chat messages via websockets/getting the chat logs from `/transcript`
+- playing a scuffed version of 1v1 bonk.io
 - viewing the stats of a user at `/stats/username`
 - reporting a user at `/report/username`